Suryansh-7s/NASA-Turbofan-RUL-Prediction/README.md

 - Heimes (2008) – *Recurrent Neural Networks for RUL Estimation*
 - Smola & Schölkopf (2004) – *Support Vector Regression Tutorial*
 - Gebraeel & Pan (2008) – *Degradation Models in Time-Varying Environments*

 ---

+> ⚠️ Note: This project was submitted under a team as per university rules, but all development, modeling, experimentation, and documentation were solely performed by **Suryansh Sharma**.

+---